-- To simplify, assume that the time of transmission of information in any given connection in the network is the same, equal to T. - If a worm has successfully infected a set of nodes C such that with a single step of spread all nodes can be infected, in time T, the entire network is infected ("first propagation step"). - Knowing set C is the first step to protect your network from attack.
-To be sure to infect the network after the first step, set C has the property that every edge is incident to a node in C.
+To simplify, assume that the time of transmission of information in any given connection in the network is the same, equal to T.

+If a worm has successfully infected a set of nodes C such that with a single step of spread all nodes can be infected, in time T, the entire network is infected ("first propagation step").

+Knowing set C is the first step to protect the network from attack.
+The property that every edge is incident to a node in C is sufficient (although not necessary) to be sure to infect the network after the first step.